Anamaría Font: Academic career

 In 2013, Font was elected a fellow of The World Academy of Sciences (TWAS) for the advancement of science in developing countries.

-Other achievements

 Font has been actively involved in projects related to education in physics and mathematics in Venezuela and other countries.
 In July 2018, Physics Today magazine published an interview with Font about the status of science in Venezuela.
 The publication data base INSPIRE-HEP included three of her notorious publications into their data base.

 She is a member of the Organization for Women in Science for the Developing World (OWSD).

+Font is also a Severo Ochoa IFT (Instituto de Física Teórica) research associate.